 This Working Group Alternative Proposal was developed as part of the discussions around WGAA3 in the time extension granted to the Working Group.
 Ultimately the proposal was not adopted as a formal Working Group amendment as the Working Group felt that there were still significant areas where it needed to be developed further (specifically how a load duration and buyback price would be used in practice) and as such was not in a sufficiently fit state to be formally progressed.
 The development of the proposal as it stood at the final Working Group meeting held on 27 January 2009 is included here for completeness.
-It does not form part of CAP166 and is not therefore the subject of this consultation.
+It does not form part of CAP166.